5 MINUTE READ

 KEY POINT: Supervisors, managers and executives that are skilled cross functional operators have a significant career advantage.

-In companies, there are two types of power - "formal" and "informal", and power (or influence) has different sources.
-Formal power comes from your title and position in the company.
+In companies, there are two types of influence - "formal" and "informal", and influence has different sources.
+Formal influence comes from your title and position in the company.
 The company empowers you to lead a team, department, function or silo.
 In a functional setting, where you're the boss, your title gives you authority.
 You have the authority to give direction, set expectations, provide feedback, offer rewards and dole out consequences.

-Informal power comes from the respect given you by others.
-You achieve informal power when people (vs. the company) empower you to lead.
-In cross functional settings, there are main 3 sources of power -
+Informal influence comes from the respect given you by others.
+You achieve informal influence when people (vs. the company) empower you to lead.
+In cross functional settings, there are main 3 sources of influence -

 - Respect - people follow you because they admire you, want to emulate you and not let you down